 This option is suitable if one of the columns in your table gives the location (filename or URL) of an image file.
 The image may be in FITS, GIF, JPEG or PNG format, optionally compressed using gzip, Unix compress, or bzip2 format.
 Select the column which contains the location, and activating a row will pop up an image viewer to display it.
-The Image Viewer selector allows you to choose one of the options in Appendix A.7.4.1 or, if you are registered with a SAMP or PLASTIC hub, any SAMP/PLASTIC image viewer which is also registered - see Section 8.
-Unfortunately you cannot currently select image or spectrum viewers for the other options in this window at present.
+See Appendix A.7.4.1 for more information about image viewers.